-- Qualifications: - a) One-year abstinence from all drugs - b) A willingness and desire to serve. - c) Knowledge and application 12 Traditions and 12 Concepts of NA - d) Service experience, one-year on the group level and one year on any area level. - e) Leadership, organization and communication abilities are necessary to fulfill this commitment - f) Fulfillment of all previous service commitments is strongly suggested. - 2.
-Responsibilities of the Vice-Chairperson: - a) The office of Vice-Chairperson is a one-year commitment - b) Attend all ASC meetings. - c) Provides a bi-monthly written report for inclusion with the Area Minutes. - d) To number and read all motions submitted at the ASC meeting in the order they are received. - e) Shall perform the duties of the ASC Chairperson in the absence of the Chair. - f) Is a co-signer on the Area bank account

-- g) Shall fill in for the Chairperson of any Subcommittee in the event of absence, loss of clean time, resignation or impeachment of said Chairperson until such time as the position is filled through an election. - h) Act as liaison between all Subcommittees to assure proper coordination of responsibilities. - i) Should attend as many Subcommittee meetings as possible (at least one every month). - j) Responsible to arrange and to notify all ASC officers and subcommittee chairpersons if there is a change in the ASC meeting (day, time or place). - k) Arrange for and preside over Bi-annual Area inventory meetings of the ASC. - I) A GSR may not serve as the ASC Vice-Chairperson concurrently.
+- 1. Qualifications: - a) One-year abstinence from all drugs - b) A willingness and desire to serve. - c) Knowledge and application 12 Traditions and 12 Concepts of NA - d) Service experience, one-year on the group level and one year on any area level. - e) Leadership, organization and communication abilities are necessary to fulfill this commitment - f) Fulfillment of all previous service commitments is strongly suggested. - 2.
+Responsibilities of the Vice-Chairperson: - a) The office of Vice-Chairperson is a one-year commitment - b) Attend all ASC meetings. - c) Provides a bi-monthly written report for inclusion with the Area Minutes. - d) To number and read all motions submitted at the ASC meeting in the order they are received. - e) Shall perform the duties of the ASC Chairperson in the absence of the Chair. - f) Is a co-signer on the Area bank account - g) Shall act as a liaison between all Subcommittees to ensure proper coordination of responsibilities. - h) Should attend as many Subcommittee meetings as possible (at least one every month). - i) Responsible to arrange and to notify all ASC officers and subcommittee chairpersons if there is a change in the ASC meeting (day, time or place). - j) Arrange for and preside over Bi-annual Area inventory meetings of the ASC. - k) A GSR may not serve as the ASC Vice-Chairperson concurrently. - I) Name will be listed on the Form PC filed annually with the Commonwealth of Massachusetts